-I have always been fascinated about the historical origins of tattoos, instead of bore you with a long history lesson – I thought it would be fun to talk about some historically well-known figures, who unlike their counterparts had ink!
+The origins of tattoos are fascinating, instead of bore you with a long history lesson – we thought it would be fun to talk about some historically well-known figures, who unlike their counterparts had ink!

 Here is a rundown of some of my favourite historical figures who just happen to have tattoos!

 Harold II. (c.
 1020-1066) the last Anglo-Saxon King of England

 Our dearest Harold was deadly wounded at the Battle of Hastings, by an arrow which struck him in the eye.
 (Ouch!)
 Due to mutilation his counterparts had difficulty identifying him..
 Luckily, Edith (his wife) recognised the distinctive tattoo over his heart that read “Edith And England” and was able to identify him.